Is Person Centered Therapy Right for You?

-Person Centered Therapy - Taking the view that every individual has the internal resources they need for growth, person-centered counseling aims to provide three 'core conditions' (unconditional positive regard, empathy and congruence) which help that growth to occur.
+Person Centered Therapy is based on taking the view that every individual has the internal resources they need for growth, person-centered counseling aims to provide three 'core conditions' (unconditional positive regard, empathy and congruence) which help that growth to occur.

 Rogers identified core conditions for changes in clients to happen, the first of these being that there needs to be a relationship between the client and therapist in which the client shows certain vulnerabilities or incongruence.
 The therapist on the other hand will show complete genuineness and will not hide behind the role of a professional.
 He should be real and able to express his feelings genuinely and act on their life's experiences with relevant self disclosures.
 The therapist should hide nothing and the client should be able to see through her.
 Clients often have a distorted view of themselves, they often act out wishes of others and because they were used to doing it all their lives they find it a challenge to find their real self and are undecided as to how to proceed in life, what they want or how to follow their dreams.
 Because the therapist accepts the client unconditionally, does not judge him, approve or disapprove, the client is able to explore more of his real self, become more real.
 If the client is being understood by the therapist then she might be able to start understand more of herself, discover parts of her which were so far undiscovered, not rely so much of approval of others but being able to accept herself and her own ideas more.
 It is also vital that the therapist feels empathy for the client which means that he puts himself into her shoes but without actually wearing them.
 This genuine empathy helps client believe that the therapist really feels unconditional positive regard, acceptance and love for them.
 One of Rogers's clients felt sorry that her own father was not feeling so much love for her as Rogers in a 30 minutes brief counseling session.